prog-1/termbox-ex01/README.md

   case <-ticker.C:
     // This block will be executed every 100ms.

-  // default: // Commented out to reduce CPU load.
+  // default:
-    // Add what to do on every step.
+  // Use `default:` to add some logic on every loop iteration.
+  // However, this may increase the CPU load.
   }
 }
 ```